Slater & Gordon – Third-Party Shareholder Class Actions

 The trial – of both proceedings heard together – is now scheduled to run from 9 November 2021 until 23 December 2021.
 It is anticipated that the two cases will go to a formal joint mediation in October 2021.

-Group members who have registered with us should have received a Court-approved notice advising them of their right to opt out of one or both of the class actions, which they must do by 8 September 2021.
-A copy of the Opt Out Notice, and the 20 July 2021 orders in relation to the opt out process are available below in the Resources & Links section.
+Group members who have registered with us should have received a Court-approved notice advising them of their right to opt out of one or both of the class actions, which they had until the 8 September 2021 to complete.
+This process has now been finalised.
+A copy of the 20 July 2021 orders, which attaches the Opt Out Notice, is available below in the Resources & Links section.